hypar-io/Elements.Triangulation/Readme.md

 This library is currently a very thin wrapper around the [VoronatorSharp](https://github.com/BorisTheBrave/voronator-sharp) project.

-It exposes a single method, `Elements.Triangulation.Trinagulation.ComputeVoronoiPolygons`, which computes the voronoi diagram of the provided points.
+It exposes a single method, `Elements.Triangulation.Triangulation.ComputeVoronoiPolygons`, which computes the voronoi diagram of the provided points.

 ## Method Signature
 ```csharp